jup-ag/space-station/docs/0-api-setup.md

 1. Redirected to Sphere payment page.
 2. Enter the required details.
-3. Connect wallet to pay via Solana blockchain
+3. Connect wallet to pay via Solana blockchain.
 4. Click the **Subscribe** button to proceed.

 :::note other payment methods